-NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2023
+NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND NINE-MONTH PERIODS ENDED 30 SEPTEMBER 2023 ii.
+Level of aggregation (continued)

 Portfolios of reinsurance contracts held are assessed for aggregation separately from portfolios of insurance contracts issued.
 Applying the grouping requirements to reinsurance contracts held, the Company aggregates reinsurance contracts held concluded within a calendar year (annual cohorts) into groups of: (i) contracts for which there is a net gain at initial recognition, if any; (ii) contracts for which, at initial recognition, there is no significant possibility of a net gain arising subsequently; and (iii) remaining contracts in the portfolio, if any.